San Andrés, San Andrés y Providencia

 San Andrés (/es/) is the largest city and capital of the Colombian department of San Andrés, Providencia and Santa Catalina.
 Covering a land area of 27.586 km2, it had a population of 55,426 in 2005.
 Its economy is driven mainly by tourism, fishing, and agriculture.
 The island has a tropical climate with a marine ecosystem consisting of extensive coral reefs and diverse aquatic population, supported by various protected areas.

 History

-San Andres was colonized by the Europeans in the 17th century, and switched hands between various colonial powers for over 200 years.
-The English and Spanish fought over it for years, which ended in 1793 after the signing of the Treaty of Versailles, by which England recognized Spain’s sovereignty.
+San Andrés was colonized by the Europeans in the 17th century, and switched hands between various colonial powers for over 200 years.
+The English and Spanish fought over it for years, which ended in 1786 after the signing of the Peace of Paris (1783) and Convention of London (1786), by which England recognized Spain’s sovereignty.
 In 1822, the islands were occupied by Colombia, and became part of the administration of the central government in 1866.
 In 1868, it became part of an independent territory of San Andrés, Providencia and Santa Catalina, and was made its capital in 1912.
 In 1991, it became the capital of the new department established by changes to the Constitution of Colombia.